NonProjects/steganon/README.md

 prng = PRNG(seed) # In reality we use Python's random module, which is Mersenne Twister

+# The first 9 pixels of "prng.random_pixel" will be "Information
+# pixels".
+We will store the total bytesize of secret data in them,
+# so it's easy to know how much pixels we need to extract.
+As
+# 9 pixels is 3 bytes, the maximum allowed bytesize to hide per
+# one image is 16MiB-1 bytes == 16777215 (as integer).
+info_pixels = [prng.random_pixel(image) for _ in range(9)]

 while secret_bin:
     # In the actual code we store position of pixels that we changed, so
     # if "random_pixel" will return us pixel that already been altered